sillage/emacs/README.md

      the instructions (basically put the configuration files in your `Application Data` directory).

-If you find yourself missing some autoloads after an update (which should manifest itself as "void function: foobar" errors) try `M-x regen-autoloads`.
-After some updates an `M-x recompile-init` will be necessary; this should be noted in the commit messages.

 ## Test ##

 This configuration is used almost daily under Mac OS X, frequently